 This is the professional homepage of Arash Abadpour.

 I finished my Ph.D. at the Electrical and Computer Engineering Department, University of Manitoba, under the supervision of Professor Attahiru S. Alfa and my M.Sc. in Sharif University of Technology, under the supervision of Dr. Shohreh Kasaei.
-I am currently a Research Scientist with Intellijoint Surgical (IJS), Waterloo, Canada.
+I am currently a Senior Scientific Developer at Fio Corporation, Toronto, Canada.
+Previously, I was a Research Scientist at Intellijoint Surgical (IJS), Waterloo, Canada, for fifteen months.
 Before that, I was a Researcher with the Imaging Group at Epson Edge, Epson Canada Limited, for six years.
 I have previously worked as a Researcher for TRLabs, Winnipeg.
-I can be reached at the phone number +1 647 567 3487 or through the email address email@example.com.
+I can be reached at the phone number +1 647 567 3487 or through the email address firstname.lastname@example.org.

 I am enthusiastic about things that survive.
 It could be a living organism which evolves and adapts to the changing environment or an algorithm that is robust against noise and the unknown.
 I have a Ph,D. in electrical engineering, and I have indeed worked as an electrical engineer, but the best thing that I am capable of doing, and love doing, is designing algorithms which very distantly resemble human cognition, especially in the field of vision and visual perception.
 I like reading books and watching films and writing code and interacting with human beings.
 Work needs to be more than merely a survival mechanism.
 I have managed to make it be that way.

 - April 2016 – Joined Fio Corporation as Senior Scientific Developer